CasEsselink/portfolio/ReadMe.md

 *Multipletypes of test techniques: You apply user acceptance testing and stakeholder feedback to validate the quality of the requirements.
 You evaluate the quality of the design (e.g., by testing or prototyping) taking into account the formulated quality properties like security and performance.*

 ### 1. Why
 Translating requirements to design is an important first step in creating a product.
-Making a design gives you the change to get stakeholder feedback early on.
+Making a design gives you the chance to get stakeholder feedback early on.
 This makes sure that the project is headed in the direction the stakeholder intends.
-Using disigns to tak into account things like security and performance, makes sure that the endproduct is functional for its intended use.
+Using designs to take into account things like security and performance, makes sure that the endproduct is functional for its intended use.

 ### 2. User stories
 After receiving the case for our project, we started making user stories.
 After getting feedback on them and implementing that feedback, we added the user stories to our jira backlog.
 At the start off every sprint we and the product owners agreed on the user stories for the next sprint.
 We would start working on them.
 For every user story we write tests.
 We only consider an user story ready for delivery after passing those tests.
 If an user story passed all the test, we would demo it to the product owners.
 They would give feedback and we would implement it.